javaplus/PiHack/functions_tutorial/Readme.md

     if isButtonDown(10):
         handleButtonDown()
 ```
+As you can see above, now the main body of our code is simple to read without getting bogged down in the details.
+The details are in the functions.
+If we need to make a change to the program we can simply update the function that contains the code we want to modify.
+Functions allow you to consolidate logic into well named blocks of code and make updating and troubleshooting easier.
 When put all together, we can see how this button.py, while larger than the original, is more concise and will lead to better programming.
 ```
 import RPi.GPIO as GPIO    # Import Raspberry Pi GPIO library